Percutaneous Achilles Repair System (PARS)

 Dr. Baravarian discusses Achilles tendon ruptures and the minimally invasive techniques available at UFAI.

-The Achilles tendon doesn’t rupture cleanly; its fibers shred like frayed rope.
+To better understand the advantages of PARS surgery, it’s important to note that during a rupture of the Achilles tendon, the tendon doesn’t rupture cleanly; its fibers shred like frayed rope.

-In traditional tendon repair surgeries, an “open repair” technique is used.
+In traditional tendon repair surgeries, the “open repair” technique is used.
 The surgeon makes a 10-15cm vertical incision on the back of the ankle and pries open the skin to gain complete access to the Achilles.
+High-strength sutures are used either to hold both ends of a completely ruptured tendon together or to stitch the edges of a partial tear.

 UFAI PARS Yelp Patient Review, in her own words...